-We also add the criterion of efficiency.
-By this we mean getting the most out of assessment resources and eliminating redundant, unused, and untimely assessments.
+We also add the criterion efficiency.
+By this we mean getting the most out of assessment resources and, further, eliminating redundant, unused, and untimely assessments.
 Efficiency determinations identify and reduce assessments that are not serving the stated purposes or are redundant with other, more useful assessments.
-Unfortunately, many district personnel assume a set of assessments constitutes a system if it contains at least summative, interim, and formative components.
-We disagree with this assumption as we explain below.
+Unfortunately, many district personnel assume a set of assessments constitutes a system if the set contains at least summative, interim, and formative components.